John William Atkinson: Career

 Atkinson was elected a Fellow of the American Academy of Arts and Sciences in 1979.
-Other awards and honors include a Guggenheim Fellowship (1960), participation twice as a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University, Fellow of the American Psychological Association, an Honorary Doctorate from Ruhr University, Germany, Wesleyan University Distinguished Alumni Award, the Association for Psychological Science: William James Fellow Award, and the American Psychological Association's highest award, the Gold Medal for Distinguished Scientific Contribution.
+Other awards and honors include a Guggenheim Fellowship (1960), participation twice as a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University, Fellow of the American Psychological Association, an Honorary Doctorate from Ruhr University, Germany, Wesleyan University Distinguished Alumni Award, the Association for Psychological Science: William James Fellow Award, and the American Psychological Association highest award, the Gold Medal for Distinguished Scientific Contribution.
 Atkinson was honored on his retirement with a special colloquium at the University which brought together a number of his former students and colleagues who spoke of his inspiration and contributions to the science of human motivation.
 He was named Professor Emeritus in 1985.

+Political views

-Atkinson insisted on ethical behavior and highly valued the fundamental freedoms on which the USA was founded.
+Atkinson insisted on ethical behavior and highly valued the fundamental freedoms on which the United States was founded.
 An expression of his support for a free press was his role as a member of the Board of Control of the Michigan Daily during the turbulent 1960s.
 In the early 1970s, his beliefs led him to become outraged by the behavior of President Richard M. Nixon, whom he viewed as a threat to liberty and justice.
-Jack organized and led public meetings and demonstrations denouncing President Nixon and vigorously promoted Nixon's impeachment by Congress.
+He organized and led public meetings and demonstrations denouncing President Nixon and vigorously promoted Nixon's impeachment by Congress.